 While we might consistently attribute thyroid problems to both of these diseases, we also need to briefly consider the fact that these problems may be born from medications.
 Someone who is taking thyroid medications that are not helping their body might also be suffering from an underactive or an overactive thyroid gland.

-Bottom Line: Whether we are considering an underactive thyroid gland, an overactive thyroid gland or a mismanagement of thyroid medications, we know how important our thyroid is and how we can take care of it – with testing!
+In Conclusion: Whether we are considering an underactive thyroid gland, an overactive thyroid gland or a mismanagement of thyroid medications, we know how important our thyroid is and how we can take care of it – with testing!

 When we begin a discussion on thyroid testing, we are going to be looking at blood tests.
 Let’s go through the typical tests which will help us establish a baseline for our thyroid health, and will give us a sense of how our thyroid is performing overall.